mSpy Review 2024: Is This Parental Control App Any Good?

 I spent the last couple of weeks running extensive tests on and researching mSpy and my conclusion is that unless you feel the need to read all of your child’s communications due to serious parental concerns, there are far better parental control apps on the market.

-mSpy is simply missing too many features that I think are critical for parental control apps, such as the ability to filter websites by category, create schedules, set device usage limits, and supervise YouTube usage.
+mSpy is simply missing too many features that I think are critical for parental control apps, such as the ability to filter websites by category, create schedules, or set device usage limits.
 It’s less an app built for monitoring your children and managing their device usage and more an app built to spy on them (which makes sense, given the name).

 mSpy is also quite pricey, especially considering that it covers only 1–3 devices and has no free trial, no free plan, and no money-back guarantee.